-Perhaps the homeless have become so ubiquitous that we no longer question the morality of a system that creates a situation where people live on the streets.
-And we accept it as the norm.
-Austerity cuts to vital mental health and drug and alcohol rehabilitation provision, welfare reforms such as the bedroom tax, cuts to housing benefit and benefit sanctions are all fuelling a homelessness crisis.
+The homeless have become so ubiquitous, that perhaps we no longer question the morality of a system that creates a situation where people live on the streets; we accept it as the norm.
+Austerity cuts to vital services including mental health provision, welfare reforms, cuts to housing benefit and benefit sanctions are all driving a homelessness crisis.
 This has been compounded by the roll out of Universal Credit, soaring private sector rents and a chronic shortage of social housing.

-One rough sleeper in Newcastle had been mugged at knife-point for a five pound note he had tried to hide in his shoe.
-Another has had his sleeping bag stolen multiple times.
-A scalding take-out coffee was thrown over Liam as he sat on Northumberland Street.
-Paul was invited back to a flat, then thrown out of a second floor window onto concrete, resulting in multiple life threatening injuries.
+Damien spent time talking and listening to many of Newcastle’s homeless.
+One rough sleeper in Newcastle had been mugged at knife-point for a five pound note he had tried to hide in his shoe, another had had sleeping bags stolen multiple times.
+A scalding Greggs take-out coffee was thrown over Liam as he sat on Northumberland Street.
+Dean was invited back to a flat, then thrown out of a second floor window onto concrete, resulting in multiple life-threatening injuries.

 “Compassion is an unstable emotion.
 It needs to be translated into action, or it withers.
 The question of what to do with the feelings that have been aroused, the knowledge that has been communicated.
 If one feels that there is nothing 'we' can do - but who is that 'we'? - and nothing 'they' can do either - and who are 'they' - then one starts to get bored, cynical, apathetic.”

 Susan Sontag, Regarding the Pain of Others